b3llyfish/WorthyConquerors/README.md

 Be aware that using 4 Stars or higher option will drastically reduce the number of eligible conqueror candidates.

+[h3] Spawn During Wars [/h3]
+Determines if the conqueror triggering event is allowed to spawn whilst a character is at war.

+[i]Prevent[/i] - stops the event triggering during wars (default) [i]Allow[/i] - allows the event to trigger during wars

 [h2] Compatibility [/h2]
 This mod overwrites the [b]story_cycle_conqueror_events[/b] file and will not be compatible with any other mod that also changes this file.